 An NVM subsystem may contain multiple controllers.
-All of the controllers that make up an NVM subsystem share the same NVM subsystem identifier (i.e., PCI Vendor ID, Serial Number, and Model Number).
+All of the controllers that make up an NVM subsystem share the same NVM subsystem unique identifier.
 The Controller ID (CNTLID) value returned in the Identify Controller data structure may be used to uniquely identify a controller within an NVM subsystem.
 The Controller ID value when combined with the NVM subsystem identifier forms a globally unique value that identifies the controller.
 The mechanism used by the vendor to assign Controller ID values is outside the scope of this specification.

 The Identify Namespace data structure contains the IEEE Extended Unique Identifier (EUI64) and the Namespace Globally Unique Identifier (NGUID) fields.
 EUI64 is an 8-byte EUI-64 identifier and NGUID is a 16-byte identifier based on EUI-64.
 When creating a namespace, the controller specifies a globally unique value in the EUI64 or NGUID field (the controller may optionally specify a globally unique value in both fields).
 In cases where the 64-bit EUI64 field is unable to ensure a globally unique namespace identifier, the EUI64 field shall be cleared to 0h.
 When not implemented, these fields contain a value of 0h.
+If bit 3 in NSFEAT is cleared to '0', then a controller may reuse a non-zero NGUID/EUI64 value for a new namespace after the original namespace using the value has been deleted.
+If bit 3 in NSFEAT is set to '1', then a controller shall not reuse a non-zero NGUID/EUI64 for a new namespace using the value has been deleted.